CREDITS AND GRADES

 Repeating Failed Courses

 Students who receive an F or NC earn no credits.
 Students may repeat any course in which they received an F or NC for that semester.
-Starting with Fall 2012, for courses taken as a repeat, the last grade received for the course shall be included in the student's cumulative GPA.
+For courses taken as a repeat, the last grade received for the course shall be included in the student's cumulative GPA.
 The grade from the previous attempt shall be excluded from the GPA.
 Grades for each attempt are permanently recorded on the transcript.

 Repeating Courses with Grades of C-, D+, D, or D-